 LED systems can be a great choice for homes as they are often modular and will allow you to run multiple strings from just one plug.
 They are also far more robust than traditional filament style fairy lights so you won’t have to start searching for and replacing blown bulbs.

 String lights are long lengths of lights, perhaps most reminiscent of the lights you put on your Christmas tree at home.
 Many LED varieties are connectable sometimes up to 750m powered from one socket which can prove invaluable when your power source is limited or hard to get to.
 String lights are a great option for decorating large trees either being draped around their foliage or wrapped tightly around the trunk and branches.
 Available in many colours, functions and in either mains or low voltage.

 We have blank cable in 5 and 10 metre increments which are extremely useful when your power source is some distance from where you wish the lighting to start from.
 These blanks can also be used between strings of lights – great when running from one tree, bush or even building to another.

 Curtain Lights are another option.
 Styled like a curtain, hence the name, they usually have a 2m or 3m wide top cable with a number of vertical drops.
 Various colours and functions are available.
 This style of light is ideal for covering large areas, perhaps the side of your house.

 Many displays can be created by manipulating the top cable and vertical strings into different positions.
 Curtain lights are also an excellent way to decorate deciduous trees – with the top cable curled in the crown of the tree, the strings can be led up different branches.

-A speedy and sometimes budget friendly solution is to use Net Lights.
+Net Lights are a speedy and sometimes budget-friendly solution is to use .
 Available in 2m x 3m sections, this style can simply be draped over bushes and garden foliage to create an eye catching display.